Tzadik: Morocco

 Animal sacrifice is a prominent part of saint veneration for Moroccan Jews, as part of Maghrebi views on obligation between humans and the supernatural.
 Some families also had specific saints that were their patrons, and would dedicate a small part of their home to lighting candles in their honor.

 The similarities of Moroccan Jewish and Muslim practices, including saint veneration, were used by colonial European powers to claim Morocco was unified and consisted of a distinct nation, but that Moroccans were not sufficiently united to resist imperialism.
 Today, these similarities are used to emphasize and display tolerance of religious minorities.
 In the colonial era, these overlaps and similarities led to positive economic relations in regard to saint veneration.
 The infrastructure introduced during colonialism increased the number of pilgrims for everyone, which increased their economies and the logistics for organizing them.
 The festive nature of Jewish pilgrimages in Morocco also increased during this time.
 Muslims often did the upkeep and protection of tombs, as the sultan would appoint them to protect the cemeteries of dhimmis.
 Today the government of Morocco continues to upkeep tombs and help organize and facilitate pilgrimages.

 Moroccans continue their saint veneration in other countries, including Israel.
 They believe in some cases that their saints have immigrated along with them and taken residence in new graves via miracle.
 However, others also continue to go on pilgrimages to Morocco.
-Instead of tomb complexes (which began to built around the 1940s) rituals for saint veneration in other countries take place in synagogues dedicated to that saint.
+Instead of tomb complexes (which began to be built around the 1940s) rituals for saint veneration in other countries take place in synagogues dedicated to that saint.

 Like Iraqi Jews, many Moroccan Jews auction off certain items to help with tomb upkeep and community expenses.
 For Moroccans these were typically glasses or candles.